 Q. I have been given electronic clearance to register and I have tried adding the class but it doesn’t show up on my course list with the number of credits I thought I would get.

 A. IS 399 is a variable credit course available for 1, 2, or 3 credits.
-In order to complete your registration you have to actually indicate the number of credits you want.
+To complete your registration, you must indicate the number of credits you want.
 Go back and try again and pick the credits and add the class.
-(You may actually end up having to try a drop/add.)
+(You may have to try a drop/add.)

 Q. I notice there is a PRAC class listed on my class list, is that the same as IS 399?

 A. No. You must be concurrently enrolled in PRAC and IS 399.
 PRAC is also a Pass/Fail class and it separately noted on your transcript.
 PRAC has its own set of requirements/assignments.
 Contact the Career Center for questions about PRAC and see the Intern/Co-op/Service/Research tab on your UMBCworksaccount for these assignments.

 Q. Do I have to pay for IS 399?